ChromeDevTools/devtools-frontend/test/unittests/fixtures/traces/README.md

 ### multiple-navigations-same-id

 Contains a trace with two identical navigation events with matching IDs.
 See crbug.com/1503982 for the context and comments in MetaHandler.ts for the fix.
 This trace is included to avoid a regression.

+### web-dev-initial-url

+This is a trace where we loaded web.dev/inp, but the initial URL reported by the TraceStartedInBrowser event states google.com (the previous page).
+In this situation the MetaHandler would produce google.com as the mainFrameURL which is incorrect.
+This trace was used to write a test to ensure in this instance if we can we try to calculate the actual domain by looking at the first navigation.